JDecunha/SuperTrack/src/Simulation_method/VoxelConstrainedSphereMethod/readme.md

 The tracks for this method must be developed from the sister project MicroTrackGenerator.
 Given the side length of the cube you requested an X-Y shift which spans the side length of the cube will be generated.
 The purpose is to allow the track to originate from any location on the negative Z surface of the cube (the tracks move towards positive Z).

-### A word of caution:

-Currently, it is assumed that when you create a track with MicroTrackGenerator, the cubic voxel size you use in SuperTrack will match the voxel size the track was generated within.
-This will lead to issues if there is a mismatch.
-For example: tracks calculated in 3 mm voxels in MicroTrackGenerator, will originate at -1.5 mm in the Z axis in SuperTrack.
-If you choose to use a 0.1 mm box side length, then your tracks will be 1.45 mm away from the box when they start travelling!
-Be aware of this.
-I may modify SuperTrack in the future to manually place the track starting location at the edge of the voxel.
-However for now it is not done because performance and simplicity has been my top priority.

 ## Output

 Currently the only available output information is lineal energy in keV/micron, output through the standard SuperTrack Histogram functionality.
 See the documentation for Histogram in this project for further information.